idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 linkAgg	|	Link Aggregation TLV
 MTU	|	Maximum Frame Size TLV

-**NOTE**: The agent does not on a physical port if it belongs to a LAG.
+**NOTE**: The agent does not work on a physical port if it belongs to a LAG.

 # LLDPd
 This section describes how to configure the LLDP protocol using an LLDPd agent.

 ## Default Behavior
 By default, the LLDP agent enables LLDP protocol on all available physical interfaces.
-To limit the agent to listen only on switchdev interfaces, you need to provide a configuration file.
+To limit the agent to listen only on switchDev interfaces, you need to provide a configuration file.

 ## Agent Configuration